MoellJ/rabbitmq-website/docs/documentation.md

 Use the navigation on the left to browse through documentation for your release of RabbitMQ.

+## Getting Started
+Choose which RabbitMQ version you want to use, review the [latest RabbitMQ releases](https://revamp-the-rabbitmq-home-pag.rabbitmq-website.pages.dev/docs/changelog) to help you decide.
+Next, go to the [Get Started pages](https://revamp-the-rabbitmq-home-pag.rabbitmq-website.pages.dev/tutorials) to try out the tutorials.
+These tutorials offer an introduction to messaging and it's key features as well as some common usage scenarios.

 ## The Personas that Use RabbitMQ

 RabbitMQ as a message and streaming broker is used in many different environments and by many different personas.
 The following are some of the personas currently using RabbitMQ.